-Notably, that recent sale by CEO, MD & Executive Director Susan Lloyd-Hurwitz was not the only time they sold Mirvac Group shares this year.
-They previously made an even bigger sale of -AU$875.8k worth of shares at a price of AU$2.74 per share.
-That means that an insider was selling shares at slightly below the current price (AU$3.05).
-When an insider sells below the current price, it suggests that they considered that lower price to be fair.
-That makes us wonder what they think of the (higher) recent valuation.
+In fact, the recent sale by CEO, MD & Executive Director Susan Lloyd-Hurwitz was not their only sale of Mirvac Group shares this year.
+Earlier in the year, they fetched AU$2.74 per share in a -AU$875.8k sale.
+That means that an insider was selling shares at slightly below the current price (AU$3.23).
+We generally consider it a negative if insiders have been selling, especially if they did so below the current price, because it implies that they considered a lower price to be reasonable.
 While insider selling is not a positive sign, we can't be sure if it does mean insiders think the shares are fully valued, so it's only a weak sign.
 This single sale was just 9.0% of Susan Lloyd-Hurwitz's stake.

-Susan Lloyd-Hurwitz divested 392261 shares over the last 12 months at an average price of AU$2.79.
-The chart below shows insider transactions (by individuals) over the last year.
+Susan Lloyd-Hurwitz ditched 625292 shares over the year.
+The average price per share was AU$2.95.
+You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 I will like Mirvac Group better if I see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

-Many investors like to check how much of a company is owned by insiders.
-We usually like to see fairly high levels of insider ownership.
-Mirvac Group insiders own about AU$24m worth of shares.
+Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
+A high insider ownership often makes company leadership more mindful of shareholder interests.
+Mirvac Group insiders own about AU$25m worth of shares.
 That equates to 0.2% of the company.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

 What Might The Insider Transactions At Mirvac Group Tell Us?

-An insider sold stock recently, but they haven't been buying.
-Despite some insider buying, the longer term picture doesn't make us feel much more positive.
-While insiders do own shares, they don't own a heap, and they have been selling.
+An insider sold Mirvac Group shares recently, but they didn't buy any.
+And even if we look to the last year, we didn't see any purchases.
+Insider ownership isn't particularly high, so this analysis makes us cautious about the company.
 So we'd only buy after careful consideration.
 Therefore, you should should definitely take a look at this FREE report showing analyst forecasts for Mirvac Group.